rgknp/AIDayLabs/lab02.2-building_bots/0_README.md

 > The v4 SDK for the bot framework recently went [public preview](https://github.com/Microsoft/botbuilder-dotnet).
 It may be several months before it goes GA.
 If you would like to complete lab02.2-building_bots with the v4 SDK (instead of the v3 SDK), we have saved the lab for you and placed it in the folder "**building_bots-sdk_v4**."
 > If you are using these materials as part of a class (i.e. not self-study), **defer to instructor guidance**.
 > If you are an instructor redelivering this course and have questions, please email learnanalytics@microsoft.com.
-> Labs 2.3 and 2.4 have not been updated to the v4 SDK, but we will add a note here when they are!
+> Labs 2.3 and 2.4 have not been updated to the v4 SDK (they are v3), but we will add a note here when they are!

 ## Objectives
 In this workshop, you will: